-I have not done as much painting this year as I normally would.
-Lockdown was a dark time, not really because of the pandemic as such, but we lost good people this year and with all exhibitions cancelled and shops locked down, my motivation to be self expressive was not top of the agenda for a long time.
+I did not do as much painting in 2020 as I normally would.
+Lockdown was a dark time, not really because of the pandemic as such, but we lost good people and with all exhibitions cancelled and shops locked down, my motivation to be self expressive was not top of the agenda for a long time.

 I took comfort in dyeing fibre and yarn and explored some interesting fusions of textile and paint which I will be going back to I’m sure.